biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 Environment control
 ---------------------

-By default Singularity inherits our profile environment (e.g., PATH environment variable).
-This may be convenient for some circumstances, but it can also lead to unexpected problems if you are not aware, when your own environment clashes with the default one from the image.
+By default Singularity inherits a profile environment (e.g., PATH environment variable).
+This may be convenient for some circumstances, but it can also lead to unexpected problems when your own environment clashes with the default one from the image.

 .. code-block:: console
     singularity shell -e fastqc-multi-bowtie.sif